Santharam5/get_fit/README.md

 - **Frontend:** [View Here](https://get-fit-git-main-santharam-bs-projects.vercel.app/)
 - **Backend API:** [API Endpoint](https://getfit-backend-vso9.onrender.com)

 ⚠️ **Note:** Backend is hosted on Render free plan and may sleep after inactivity.
-Please wait for a few seconds when first loading.
+Please wait for a one or two minutes when first loading.

 ---